Welcome to my Trip Report on Vietjetair!

 Quite a number of empty seats behind my row.

 This is my seat.
 Fortunately, there wasn't anyone sitting beside me, had the whole row for myself.

 In-flight meal menu - someone requested me to post the pages of it!
 Here you go.

 I got myself a white polo-shirt!
 I wish more of the major airlines sell airline's polo shirts.

 In-flight meal: Spaghetti

 I pre-ordered this meal and the crew didn't remember until I had to highlight this to them.
 Fortunately, they had my meal and gotten it after the rest had theirs.
 Surprisingly, it didn't come with water so I had to pay for one.

-The sauce is not bad but the noodles is too soft so overall - 'nah'.
+The sauce is not bad but the noodles are too soft so overall - 'Nah'.

 Goodbye Singapore, I will be back soon!